-This report is part of the project to prepare a Sustainability Impact Assessment (SIA) in support of negotiations with partner countries in Eastern and Southern Africa (ESA) in view of deepening the existing interim Economic Partnership Agreement (EPA).
+This report is part of the project to prepare a Sustainability Impact Assessment (SIA) in support of negotiations with partner countries in ESA in view of deepening the existing interim EPA.
 Under this project, a brief evaluation of the existing, interim EPA has been prepared.
 The study is also developing a series of SIA reports for the deepening of the EPA.
-In particular, this report presents an assessment of potential provisions for the Chapter on Trade and Sustainable Development (TSD), which covers environmental, social, gender and human rights issues.
+In particular, this report presents an assessment of potential provisions for the Chapter onTSD, which covers environmental, social, gender and human rights issues.
 This report builds on the analysis in the evaluation, which included an assessment of environmental, social, gender and human rights impacts of the interim EPA.